ahuoguo/clpsmt-mk-new/README.md

 - currently I used the `mk-vicare.scm` `mk.scm` `smt.scm` from the faster minikanren `smt` branch, but `mk.scm` in clpsmt-minikanren and others might also just do the work (but slower), might wanna experiment with those (probably also have something uniform to compare run time stats).

+- have a racket wrapper?
+I seems to have better support for timeouts.
+I commented out some tests in `talk.scm` since cvc5 will timeout on those examples. (commented with "cvc5 too slow")

+- include more tests.
+The Rosette repo has some good ones

+- For getting cvc5 in github workflow, maybe download release package instead of `brew install` to prevent wasting time on installation.

 ## Repos

 This issue https://github.com/namin/clpsmt-miniKanren/issues/9